sergei-mironov/nixtvm/doc/HitvmEnv.md

 useful on segmentation fault.
 If you have a segmentation fault which doesn't produce a core file:

  1. Run `cat /proc/sys/kernel/core_pattern` (on the host or in the container, it doesn't matter.
  2. If it contains `apport`, do (on the host!)

         $ echo '/tmp/core.%t.%e.%p' | sudo tee /proc/sys/kernel/core_pattern

+ 3. Somteimtes one has to execut `ulimit -c unlimited` from the terminal where the core dump should be saved.
+ 4. Recently we added `--debug` argument to `dmake`:

+        $ dmake --debug -j20

 Reference: https://le.qun.ch/en/blog/core-dump-file-in-docker/